 Shenk-Jablanica National Park is located about a 30-45 minutes drive from Pogradec, near the fountains of Drilon.

-As you can see by now, there are plenty of reasons to vacation to Albania.
+As you can see by now, there are plenty of reasons to vacation in Albania.
 Its nature and beautiful culture are well worth every bit of time you spend there.

 And, it is best to do it now.
-Simultaneously, many of the most popular tourist attractions in Albania are still relatively untouched by mass tourism, prices are low, and locals remain willing to share their culture and traditions with outsiders.
+Simultaneously, many of Albania’s most popular tourist attractions are still relatively untouched by mass tourism, prices are low, and locals remain willing to share their culture and traditions with outsiders.

 If you have any questions regarding your itinerary for your holiday in Albania, feel free to reach us about any of the Albania destinations on this list or any other inquiries you may have, and we will do our best to assist you.Share